Ultimate Guide to Lava River Cave, Arizona (Tours, Pricing, History, Map)

 Navigation of Lava River Cave

-The entrance to Lava River Cave is huge, but a bit rocky.
+The entrance to the cave is huge, but a bit rocky.
 Once you get into the cave, there are rocks to maneuver around and some wet, slippery spots – but nothing too intense.

 When you come to a fork in the cave, the left is the easier path, the right is a bit of a squeeze. 🙂 I am 6′, my wife 6’2 and our 13-year-old is 5’6 we all made it through but again it was a bit tight for the adults.